labull-admin/MendixWidget-BarcodeScanner/README.md

 ### 1. Download the Widget

-Download the latest widget from the [releases page](https://github.com/YOUR_USERNAME/MendixWidget-BarcodeScanner/releases) or use the widget file from the [assets folder](assets/labull.BarcodeScanner.mpk).
+Download the latest widget from the [releases page](https://github.com/YOUR_USERNAME/MendixWidget-BarcodeScanner/releases) or use the widget file from the [assets folder](assets/BarcodeScanner-Widget.zip).

 ### 2. Import into Mendix

 1. Open your Mendix project in Studio Pro
 2. Go to **App Store** → **Import Widget**
-3. Select the downloaded `.mpk` file
+3. Select the downloaded `.zip` file (extract the `.mpk` file from the zip if needed)
 4. Click **Import**

 ### 3. Add to Your Page